NomicFoundation/hardhat/docs/README.md

 ## Storybook

 You can use Storybook to develop components in isolation.
-Launch it via `yarn storybook` and open http://127.0.0.1:6006/ You will see a list of components in the left-side sidebar.
+Launch it via `pnpm storybook` and open http://127.0.0.1:6006/ You will see a list of components in the left-side sidebar.
 When you edit component's code and save it, the Storybook is auto-updating it.

 Each component can be exposed with different states (stories) independently by passing props you need.
 You can find component stories settings in `Component.stories.ts` files.